patlefort/flutter-permission-handler/readme.md

 ### `netns-helper-macvlan@.service`

 Create a macvlan interface inside the network namespace, bridged with an interface on host defined in `/etc/netns-helper/ns/<namespace>-macvlan.conf`.
+It will execute the following scripts if present and executable, inside the network namespace:

+* `/etc/netns-helper/ns/<namespace>-macvlan-preup`: Before the macvlan is set as up.
+* `/etc/netns-helper/ns/<namespace>-macvlan-postup`: After the macvlan is set as up and configured.

+The first argument passed will be the name of the macvlan interface.

 ### `netns-helper-dhcp@.service`